ossu/bioinformatics/README.md

 Subscribe to our [newsletter](https://tinyletter.com/ossu)

-Use our [forum](https://github.com/ossu/forum) if you need some help.

 You can also interact through [GitHub issues](https://github.com/open-source-society/bioinformatics/issues).

 We also have a chat room!
 [![Gitter](https://badges.gitter.im/open-source-society/bioinformatics.svg)](https://gitter.im/open-source-society/bioinformatics)

 Add **Open Source Society University** to your [Linkedin](https://www.linkedin.com/school/11272443/) and join our [Facebook](https://www.facebook.com/groups/opensourcesocietyu/) group!

-> **ps**: A forum is an ideal way to interact with other students as we do not lose important discussions, which usually occur in communication via chat apps. **Please use our forum for important discussions**.

-## Next Goals

-- [Add our University page at Linkedin](https://help.linkedin.com/app/answers/detail/a_id/40128/~/adding-a-new-university-page), so in that way we will be able to add **OSS University** in our Linkedin profile.

 ## Team